 I certainly didnt feel threatened in Cairo and I did enjoy my time there.
 Is it safe - sadly no where is safe nowadays, but as long as you take basic precautions, dont do anything you wouldnt do in your own home town or country, look to the FCO for advice about specific threats etc, and use your common sense, then things should be okay.
 Of course, there are no guarantees and when things go wrong, it tends to be an awful happening and generates huge interest/media attention.

 I liked Cairo - I found the restaurants great, the people were brilliant and friendly and the cheeky ones were just that - cheeky but manageable.
 We saw a lot of armed guards at the main sites and took some comfort in that.

-But my advice, plan and go - it is worth it. over 7 years ago
+But my advice, plan and go - it is worth it. almost 8 years ago

 Simon and Sam are both correct, those 2005 & 2206 terror attacks were a turning point for Egypt.
 Not much since then, except for September 2008, 11 foreign tourists were kidnapped for ransom in the remote south west near the Sudanese border, so stay away from there.
 Other than that, the worst thing the US State Dept can say is that it gets a bit boisterous when there's a soccer match going on.

 The Overseas Security Advisory Council says the biggest threat to foreigners in Egypt is injury in a motor vehicle accident.
 Egypt has one of the highest accident rates in the world.
 It's especially bad in cairo where many of the traffic lights don't work (no one pays any attention when they do work!).

 There's the usual petty crime, so keep a close eye on your valuables and don't flash your cash around.